balena-io/etcher/docs/ARCHITECTURE.md

 - [Etcher Image Stream](https://github.com/resin-io-modules/etcher-image-stream)

-The goal of this project is to convert any kind if input into a readable stream representing the image so it can be plugged to [etcher-image-write].
+The goal of this project is to convert any kind of input into a readable stream representing the image so it can be plugged to [etcher-image-write].
 Inputs that this module might handle could be, for example: a simple image file, a URL to an image, a compressed image, an image inside a ZIP archive, etc. Together